ismailuddin/iris/README.md

 These tags show up in the browser based UI after hovering over the **Tag** label.

 ## To do
+- [ ] Python API to access labels from database
 - [ ] Ability to change tags using drag and drop interface
 - [ ] Add new categories using browser UI
 - [ ] Write unit tests for JS frontend